Er-archana14/Power-bi-Project/README.md

 # power_bi_project
-Thos is power bi peoject.
+This is HR analysis project.